ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

     .RegisterDbContext<AssetContext>(DbContextKind.Pooled);
 ```

 `AddMutationType` with no generic type or configuration applied to it will create an empty mutation type.
-This would lead to an error if there were no extension adding at least one field.
+This would lead to an error if no extensions were adding any fields.

-Like already explained before our source generator will find the annotated `WatchlistMutations` class and register it with the generated `AddAssetTypes` extension.
+As already explained before, our source generator will find the annotated `WatchlistMutations` class and register it with the generated `AddAssetTypes` extension.

 Let`s test what we have done before diving deeper.